 Gatherings, playdates, parties should all be stopped during the outbreak.

-It is highly likely that you don’t need a face mask.
-The World Health Organisation recommends that only those with confirmed COVID-19 or those caring for them should wear a mask.
+The World Health Organisation recommends that only those with confirmed COVID-19 or those caring for them should wear a surgical or N95 mask.

 When to seek help